The Anger Technique That's Better Than Anger Management

 These are popular anger management techniques that you've probably heard over and over again, and maybe even tried.

-If you try to manage your anger using these techniques and they don't help, it's not because you're doing them wrong.
-It's because the techniques themselves are outdated.
-We have learned more and evolved since the 1970s!
+If you try to manage your anger using these techniques and they don't help, it's not because you're doing them wrong; it's because the techniques themselves are outdated.
+We have learned a lot since the 1970s!

 Emotional health requires that anger be processed and digested, or it'll keep recycling and resurfacing.

-Anger is an emotional energy that resides in our body-mind until it runs its course.
-Your anger can teach you about yourself––what's important to you, what your sensitivities are, where your boundaries lie––but you have to listen to it to learn anything.
+Anger is an emotional energy that resides in our body and mind until it runs its course.
+Your anger can teach you about yourself—what's important to you, what your sensitivities are, where your boundaries lie—but you have to listen to it to learn anything.
 If you can catch the internal signal or clue that anger is on the way, you can switch to a mindset of curiosity and self-investigation about what your anger is trying to say.

 If you stop yourself before you discharge your anger or bury it, you give yourself the opportunity to choose how to respond to it.
-Impulse control techniques can turn an out-of-control life into one that is productive, fulfilling, and ripe with meaningful and loving relationships.
+Impulse control techniques can turn an out-of-control life into one that is productive, fulfilling, and ripe with meaningful, loving relationships.

 So how do you do it?